Date: 11 October 2015. When it's

 Not Square (how to fix)

-I've been doing a galley overhaul.
+I have been doing a galley overhaul.
 A new refrigerator has already

 been tucked into the corner by the door to my cockpit.
 Next, I wanted a countertop above the